JuliaSmoothOptimizers/SolverBenchmark.jl/docs/src/tutorial.md

 ### Joining tables

-In some occasions, instead of/in addition to showing the individual results, we show a table with the result of multiple solvers.
+In some occasions, instead of/in addition to showing individual results, we show a table with the result of multiple solvers.

 ```@example ex1